remote-kakao/core/README.md

 ## About

-remote-kakao is a Node.js module that makes it easier to create unofficial KakaoTalk bots by bridging [MessengerBot](https://play.google.com/store/apps/details?id=com.xfl.msgbot) and Node.js, over UDP or TCP.
+remote-kakao is a Node.js module that makes it easier to create unofficial KakaoTalk bots by bridging [MessengerBot](https://play.google.com/store/apps/details?id=com.xfl.msgbot) and Node.js, over UDP.

 ## Requirements

 - Node.js
 - Android smartphone with [KakaoTalk](https://play.google.com/store/apps/details?id=com.kakao.talk) & [MessengerBot](https://play.google.com/store/apps/details?id=com.xfl.msgbot) installed

+## Client

+You have to create a new bot in MessengerBot, and paste [the client code](https://github.com/remote-kakao/core-client) into the new bot\`s code.
+Then change the values of the `config` object on top of the file.

 ## Example